-- base\margin (array\like) Base margin used for boosting from existing model. - missing (float, optional) Value in the input data which needs to be present as a missing value.
-If None, defaults to np.nan. - silent (boolean, optional) Whether print messages during construction - feature\names (list, optional) Set names for features. - feature\types (Optional[List[str]]) Set types for features.
-When enable\categorical is set to True, string "c" represents categorical data type.
+- base_margin (array_like) Base margin used for boosting from existing model. - missing (float, optional) Value in the input data which needs to be present as a missing value.
+If None, defaults to np.nan. - silent (boolean, optional) Whether print messages during construction - feature_names (list, optional) Set names for features. - feature_types (FeatureTypes) Set types for features.
+When enable_categorical is set to True, string "c" represents categorical data type while "q" represents numerical feature type.
+For categorical features, the input is assumed to be preprocessed and encoded by the users.
+The encoding can be done via sklearn.preprocessing.OrdinalEncoder or pandas dataframe .cat.codes method.
+This is useful when users want to specify categorical features without having to construct a dataframe as input. - nthread (integer, optional) Number of threads to use for loading data when parallelization is applicable.
+If -1, uses maximum threads available on the system.

-- nthread (integer, optional) Number of threads to use for loading data when parallelization is applicable.
-If -1, uses maximum threads available on the system. - group (array\like) Group size for all ranking group. - qid (array\like) Query ID for data samples, used for ranking. - label\lower\bound (array\like) Lower bound for survival training. - label\upper\bound (array\like) Upper bound for survival training. - feature\weights (array\like, optional) Set feature weights for column sampling. - enable\categorical (boolean, optional) New in version 1.3.0.
+- group (array_like) Group size for all ranking group. - qid (array_like) Query ID for data samples, used for ranking. - label_lower_bound (array_like) Lower bound for survival training. - label_upper_bound (array_like) Upper bound for survival training. - feature_weights (array_like, optional) Set feature weights for column sampling. - enable_categorical (boolean, optional) New in version 1.3.0.